 - Step 1: Understand your study plan

-- Step 2: Enrol into subjects - you can self-enrol online, or attend an enrolment support session if you need help.
+- Step 2: Enrol into subjects - you can self-enrol online, or visit our helpful staff and enrol on campus.

 1. Understand your study plan